RoyChao19477/PCS/PCS/README.md

 # Post-processing PCS

-You can apply post-processing PCS with this tool.
+The proposed PCS can also be used as a post-processing (PP) method.
+Here, we offer you an easy way to use it.

 ## Requirements
-- Python 3
-- torch (PyTorch)
+- torch
 - torchaudio
 - librosa
 - numpy